urbit/urbit/pkg/arvo/neo/cod/std/src/fil/messenger.md

   ==
 ```

-### Group chats in shrubbery
+### /imp/groupchat
-`/imp/groupchat` uses exactly the same service providers as `/imp/dm` for publishing and subscribing to messages.
-The only difference is that it's negotiating state between several ships using a one-to-many flow, rather than carefully mirroring state between two ships.
+`/imp/groupchat` uses exactly the same primitives as `/imp/dm` for publishing and subscribing to messages.
+The only difference is that it's negotiating state between several ships using a one-to-many flow, rather than mirroring state between two ships.

 #### kook:neo
-Like `/imp/dm`, `/imp/groupchat` just defines two kids at `/.../pub` and `/.../sub` for service providers.
+Like `/imp/dm`, `/imp/groupchat` just defines two kids at `/.../pub` and `/.../sub` to do most of the heavy lifting for it.

 ```hoon
 ++  state  [%pro %groupchat]